stuart73/UnityPacmania/README.md

 # UnityPacmania
-A clone of the arcade game Pacmania done in the Unity game engine.
+A near perfect clone of the arcade game Pacmania done in the Unity game engine.
 This version includes all levels, cut-screens and menus.

-Because this a Unity game, it can work on Windows, Mac, Linux and will soon be playable on Android and iOS.
+Because this a Unity game, it can work on Windows, Mac, Linux and Mobile.
 I’ve only tested this on Windows and Android so far.

 ![App Screenshot](https://www.photovidshow.com/pacmania/pacmania.jpg)